Wyvern Lingo: Career

 Barry, Cowley and Duane were childhood friends who forged lasting musical bonds as they grew older.
 Before the release of their debut record, the band collaborated with the artist Hozier singing backing vocals in his live band and toured as his opening act.
 Along with their first Headline Tour, the band has received significant radio play in Ireland.

 In support of their debut album, Wyvern Lingo made their first TV appearance in 2016 on The Late Late Show, broadcast on RTÉ.
 In a 2018 interview with Totally Dublin, Duane said of the band's sound and growth over the years from childhood to the present: "I wouldn’t call it a shift.
 As a band — our sound has matured.
 We’ve put a lot of work in and it’s kind of just naturally gone there.
 It felt like a very organic progression."
 The band made their first appearance on the songwriter television series Other Voices, based in County Kerry, Ireland.

 Wyvern Lingo became a featured band with MCD Productions, an Irish concert promotion company.

 Wyvern Lingo were a featured act for the Windmill Lane sessions.

 In July 2018, the band was listed as the support act for the band Walking on Cars for the Galway International Arts Festival 2018.
 In August it performed at the Electric Picnic festival.

 In 2020, the band were part of an Irish collective of female singers and musicians called "Irish Women in Harmony", that recorded a version of the song "Dreams" in aid of the charity Safe Ireland, which deals with domestic abuse which had reportedly risen significantly during the COVID-19 lockdown.

+In 2022, the band announced plans to take a break from performing as a group.